groupdocs-watermark/GroupDocs.Watermark-Docs/net/developer-guide/basic-usage/get-supported-file-formats.md

 url: watermark/net/get-supported-file-formats
 title: Get supported file formats
 weight: 2
-description: GroupDocs.Watermark allows to get the list of all supported file formats.
+description: This article explains that how to get the list of all supported file formats.
 keywords: GroupDocs.Watermark,watermark
 productName: GroupDocs.Watermark for .NET
 hideChildren: True